ellis8555/wn95hl/README.md

 ## Other notes

-A beginning thought is I think we should blank the home page and start with all new components.
-I do feel the api is a good starting point.
-Also I'd def leave the schemas folder and just make changes.
-Same with the utils folder.

 Inside of the utils folder is a subfolder tables and the methods inside here are used when a gamestate is uploaded.
 The two teams that are in the gamestate use these methods to increment there standings object.
 Example GP (games played is incremented by one) There is a method in dealing with each teams standings and here is where more stats can be added.
 Such as Goals against average or whatever...

 The game parser I was given was a python file and in it are some variables that contain 'Dict' in the name so I kept them in places though they are python related but whatever.